-Understanding these responses has been a pivotal step in my personally breaking the generational cycle of drama and moving towards empowered ways of engaging with life’s challenges.
+Understanding these responses has been a pivotal step in my personal journey to breaking intergenerational cycles of drama and moving towards empowered ways of engaging with life’s challenges.

-This is part two of the five part series sharing an interesting, relatable topic of work that led me to become a certified facilitator delivering training to organisations and individuals.
+This is part two of a five-part series sharing an interesting, relatable topic of work that led me to become a certified facilitator delivering training to organisations and individuals.

 Fear is a fundamental part of the human experience, shaping our responses and behaviours from a young age.

-Thankfully, the work I had come across in 2018, TED* (*The Empowerment Dynamic), the antidote to the Dreaded Drama Triangle, arrived at the right time for me.
-I completely understood its message!
-So, whilst I was immersing myself in therapy, I interwove learning, training and eventually became a certified facilitator in it.
-It helped me, before I could help others, through my delivery of it.
+Work I came across in 2018, TED* (*The Empowerment Dynamic), the antidote to the Dreaded Drama Triangle, arrived at the right time for me.
+It was a framework I could hold onto, to steady me, and find the courage to keep focusing on what was important to me and moving towards that.
+It helped me before I could help others.
 I get it.
-It worked!
+It works!

 The Dreaded Drama Triangle™ sheds light on the roles individuals assume in challenging situations.
 At its core are three primary roles: the Victim, reacting to the perceived Persecutor, and seeking salvation from the Rescuer.
 These roles often become ingrained as default ways of thinking and relating, influencing our actions and interactions in adulthood.